 07 of 07

 Taking an Argosy Cruise to Blake Island is not exactly a ferry, but as a boat excursion that leaves from Seattle, the effect is much the same.
 Argosy runs its Tillicum Excursion many days of the week through most of the year, but not in the winter.
-The trip includes a 45-minute cruise from the Seattle waterfront to Blake Island, which is filled with the Blake Island State Park and a longhouse where visitors can enjoy a salmon lunch and a show that tells the story of the Native Americans of the Puget Sound area.
+The trip includes a 45-minute cruise from the Seattle waterfront to Blake Island, where you'll find the Blake Island State Park and a longhouse where visitors can enjoy a salmon lunch and a show that tells the story of the Native Americans of the Puget Sound area.
 After the show, there’s some time to explore the shoreline or take a short hike along the forested trails of the park.
 Just don’t lose track of time as the only way to get to and from Blake Island is either via an Argosy boat or your own boat!